 These FAQs were prepared by the Harvard Immigration and Refugee Clinical Program.

-The responses to the Frequently Asked Questions (FAQs) listed below are informational and do not constitute legal advice.
+The responses to the FAQs listed below are informational and do not constitute legal advice.
 Every case is different, and advice will vary depending on the individual circumstances of each student.
 If you are a current undocumented or DACAmented Harvard student, whether at the College or in a graduate program, please contact the Harvard Immigration and Refugee Clinic (email@example.com) as soon as possible to set up an individual consultation.
 We strongly recommend that you *do not* leave the country without first consulting an immigration expert with the Clinic or otherwise.
+This guidance is valid as of May 2, 2017 at 5 p.m.
+Please note that the situation with respect to travel is fluid, and we will update these FAQs as frequently as possible.

 What is DACA?

-Deferred Action for Childhood Arrivals or DACA is a program established by former President Obama, by which the Department of Homeland Security determined that it would defer taking action to remove certain undocumented immigrants, commonly known as DREAMers, and grant them renewable term-limited work authorization.
+Deferred Action for Childhood Arrivals or DACA is a program established by former President Obama in June 2012.
+Under DACA, the Department of Homeland Security defers taking action to remove qualifying undocumented immigrants, commonly known as DREAMers, and also grants renewable term-limited work authorization.
+DACA status is subject to renewal every two years.

 In order to be eligible for DACA, an individual must: